Bipolar Disorder And Relationships: Understanding The Challenges And Possibilities

 Medically reviewed by Laura Angers Maddox, NCC, LPC

 Mood swings can be normal in relationships as people experience emotional ups and downs.
 In relationships, mood swings can serve as an experience for both partners to navigate the emotional territory.
 However, if the mood swings become frequent and extreme or affect an individual’s relationships, it may be an indicator of a mood-related mental health condition—such as bipolar disorder.
-A mental health professional can provide a proper diagnosis and determine the best course of treatment, and early intervention can be helpful in managing the disorder.
+Early intervention can be helpful in managing bipolar disorder.
+A mental health professional can provide advice, diagnosis, and guidance, helping determine the best course of treatment given an individual’s symptoms.

 Is bipolar disorder affecting your relationship?